Fermat-ORG/fermat-framework/README-INSTALLATION.md

 <br>
 ## Introduction

 Currently Fermat is targeting the Android OS (other OS will come later on).

 This guide covers *everything* you need to know to set up the development environment to start programming within Fermat.
+## System Requirements
+A minimum advisable requirement for ensure enough CPU power to run the project is:
+CPU = Intel i5 or higher
+RAM = 8 Gb

 <br>
 ## Part I: Setting up the Environment